Applying for OPW

 Find a project there that interests you, and email the mentor.
 Introduce yourself, let the mentor know why you think that project would be a good fit for you, and ask the mentor any questions about the project.

-(Not applicable for Oct/Nov applicants).
+(Not applicable for March applicants).
 This question is designed to make sure that participants in OPW also apply to GSoC if they meet the summer of code applicant requirements.
 Basically, the idea was to make sure applicants get the most chances to get an internship.
 However, the Linux kernel isn't participating in GSoC, so this question does not matter to our organization.
+We do encourage all students to also apply to GSoC, especially to the Linux Foundation projects.

 If you are applying as an OPW kernel intern for the first time, do not worry about providing links to your first kernel patch.
-Your patches will be tracked by patchwork.
-If you applied in a previous OPW round, please include links to patches that were accepted upstream (either by linking to the google groups archive, or patchwork).
+Your patches will be tracked by looking at your accepted patches in Greg KH's staging driver tree.
+If you applied in a previous OPW round and got patches accepted, please note that.

 If you have ever gotten Linux kernel patches accepted outside of the OPW application process, please provide a link to the commits through Linus' git tree.
 You can search the log for your patch subject, find the full commit ID, and use it in the URL by placing the commit ID after the "id" part of the URL.
 E.g. https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=e9bdc3d6143d1c4b8d8ce5231fc958268331f983 would point to commit ID e9bdc3d6143d1c4b8d8ce5231fc958268331f983.